Skip to main content

 The Continuum of Care (CoC) Program, funded by the U.S. Department of Housing and Urban Development (HUD), is designed to promote communitywide commitment to the goal of ending homelessness by providing funding for efforts by nonprofit providers, states, Indian Tribes or tribally designated housing entities and local governments to quickly rehouse homeless individuals, families, persons fleeing domestic violence, dating violence, sexual assault, and stalking, and youth while minimizing the trauma and dislocation caused by homelessness; to promote access to and effective utilization of mainstream programs by homeless individuals and families; and to optimize self-sufficiency among those experiencing homelessness.

-For additional information on the CoC Program, please visit the HUD website, HERE
+For additional information on the CoC Program, please visit the HUD website, HERE.

 The CoC Collaborative Applicant is the eligible applicant designated by the CoC to facilitate application processes for competitive CoC funding opportunities at the state and federal levels.
 For the federal CoC Program funding competition, the CoC Collaborative Applicant collects and submits the necessary information for the CoC Registration, CoC Consolidated Application, including the CoC Application and CoC Priority Listing, and applies for CoC planning funds.